jaimederringer/personality_assessment/README.md

 - Paradigms of Personality Assessment: Personological
 - de Raad et al. (2010) Only three factors of personality description are fully replicable across languages: A comparison of 14 trait taxonomies.
 Journal of Personality and Social Psychology. [https://doi.org/10.1037/a0017184](https://doi.org/10.1037/a0017184)
 - Laajaj et al. (2019) Challenges to capture the big five personality traits in non-WEIRD populations.
-Science Advances. [https://www.science.org/doi/10.1126/sciadv.aaw5226](https://www.science.org/doi/10.1126/sciadv.aaw5226)
+Science Advances. [https://www.science.org/doi/10.1126/sciadv.aaw5226](https://www.science.org/doi/10.1126/sciadv.aaw5226) (open access)
 - McAdams (1995).
 What do we know when we know a person?
 Journal of Personality. [https://doi.org/10.1111/j.1467-6494.1995.tb00500.x](https://doi.org/10.1111/j.1467-6494.1995.tb00500.x)
 - Adler et al. (2017).
 Research methods for studying narrative identity: A primer.
 Social Psychological and Personality Science. [https://doi.org/10.1177/1948550617698202](https://doi.org/10.1177/1948550617698202)
 - Write a brief (1-2 pages) discussion of the four clusters of Fairness standards (pp. 63-72) applied to your Course Project test